nulllogicone/ThreadStarvation/README.md

 [Youtube]
 https://www.youtube.com/watch?v=RYI0DHoIVaA

-## Howto use it
+## Howto to run it

-- Open the repository folder in VS Code
+- Open the repository folder in VS Code (or GitHub Codespace)
 - Open two terminal windows (CTRL+`)
 - Navigate in the left to ~/Requestor
 - Navigate in the right to ~/Threading